Mesquite Trees (Prosopis spp)

 Mesquite trees (Prosopis spp.) are drought-tolerant, leguminous trees commonly found in arid and semi-arid regions.
 They are known for their hardwood, edible pods, and nitrogen-fixing properties, making them beneficial for soil health.
 However, some individuals may experience sensitivities or allergies due to pollen exposure, wood dust, or food reactions from mesquite pods.

-🤔 Why Do I Have an Intolerance to Mesquite Trees?
+🤔 Why Do I Have a Sensitivity to Mesquite Trees?

 Reactions to mesquite trees may be caused by pollen allergies, wood dust exposure, or sensitivities to mesquite-based foods.